lcostantini/pato-manager/readme.md

 ## Commands

-All the commands support the option -h to see the help.
+All the commands support the option -h to see the help and description for each.

 1. new
 2. todo (is the default command)